Contemporary history of Spain: Spanish romanticism

-The painter Antonio María Esquivel portrayed in this 1846 painting a whole generation of Romantic writers, gathered in his studio to listen to a reading by José Zorrilla, in front of the portrait of Espronceda (died in 1842).

 The intellectuals (many of them with political concerns, having returned from an exile rich in influences) implanted the new romantic taste, which extended to poetry (José de Espronceda), to the theater (the Duke of Rivas) and to a press of great plurality and ingenuity, stimulated by the political and literary debates and whose survival was always threatened by censorship and economic precariousness.
 Among the many figures of journalism were Alberto Lista, Manuel Bretón de los Herreros, Serafín Estébanez Calderón, Juan Nicasio Gallego, Antonio Ros de Olano, Ramón Mesonero Romanos and, above all, the extraordinary columnist Mariano José de Larra, who managed to capture daily life and the most serious issues in concise and brilliant expressions, which have become widespread clichés (Vuelva usted mañana, Escribir en Madrid es llorar, Aquí yace media España, murió de la otra media).
 The burial of Larra (who committed suicide on January 13, 1837) was one of the most particular moments of Spanish artistic life, and meant the passing of the baton of Spanish romanticism to the young José Zorrilla.